 So why all the pressure to keep up with the next “movement”, you ask?

-If you’ve ever renovated or styled a room. though, you will likely be nodding as you’re reading this.
-Because you know it doesn’t happen overnight.
-But heck.
+If you’ve ever renovated or styled a room though, you will likely be nodding as you’re reading this because you know it doesn’t happen overnight.
+But hey.
 The process itself can actually be enjoyable despite the crumby moments and poor-ish decisions (Lemon, not yellow!) they portray on TV.

-To help, allow me to leave you a few examples of ways to get your household moving in the right direction:
+To help, here are a few examples of ways to get your household moving in the right direction:

 Next time you head to the supermarket, make sure you bring your reusable bags along.